HotelASP/RT/README.md

 | `--retry-backoff` | Exponential backoff base in seconds between retries. | `0.2` | n/a |
 | `--fast` | Enables aggressive mode tuning (see below). | `False` | n/a |

 All other CLI switches fall back to sane defaults (`False` for boolean toggles, no output files unless requested).
+When you launch the tool with no parameters, SMRIB automatically enables `--show-only-open`, `--banner`, `--top-ports 100`, `--csv logs/results.csv`, and `--json logs/results.json` to provide a rich out-of-the-box experience.
 Any combination of flags can be supplied alongside the defaults; unspecified options keep their default values.

 ### What `--fast` mode changes